alac/alac.github.io/_posts/2016-12-07-python_cookbook.md

 Static vs Class Methods
 ==============
+_Do you need the class?_
 Class methods take the class object implicitly as an argument.
-Static methods can be called via the class object OR an instance, but take neither as an arg.
+Static methods can be called via the class object _or_ an instance, but take neither as an arg.
 [Reference](http://stackoverflow.com/questions/136097/what-is-the-difference-between-staticmethod-and-classmethod-in-python).

 ```